 March 17, 2017 by Adam Marsh, student editor

 The Camosun College Foundation’s TRADEmark of Excellence campaign recently received the largest donation in the history of the college.
 The $1-million donation is from the Gwyn Morgan and Patricia Trottier Foundation and will go toward funding a new program: Camosun Empowering Women in Trades.

 Camosun president Sherri Bell is pleased about what the donation will do to better the future of the college.

-Camosun program and development coordinator for women in trades training Jayna Wiewiorowski, who is also an alumni of the college, says the new program is innovative.
+Camosun program and development coordinator for Women in Trades Training Jayna Wiewiorowski, who is also an alumna of the college, says the new program is innovative.

 “It’s going to be able to expand what we’ve been able to formally do, so helping women get through exploratory programs and then Foundation training,” she says.
 “We’ll open it to more scholarships, help on the worksite, and do it on a case-by-case basis, depending on what the student needs.
 Our big goal for this one is to help women through the apprentice system and ultimately completing their Red Seal designation.”

 Wiewiorowski says Camosun is hoping to start the program—which is still largely in the developing stages—this fall, and that aspiring students can look for more information online in the summer.

 “The big thing that we want to do is because our current funding generally can only help students through their Foundation training, we want to be able to support them either financially, or with tools or any other support that we can provide throughout their entire Red Seal process,” she says, “so that, ultimately, we can see more females coming through the Red Seal program.”